 Fossil fuels—coal, oil, and natural gas—are elite energies for the simple reason that they are found only in select places.
 They require a significant military investment to secure their access and continual geopolitical management to assure their availability.
 They also require top down command and control systems and massive concentrations of capital to move them from underground to the end users.
 The ability to centralize production and distribution— the essence of modern capitalism— is critical to the effective performance of the system as a whole.
 The centralized energy infrastructure, in turn, sets the conditions for the rest of the economy, encouraging similar business models across every sector.

-Virtually all of the other critical industries that emerged from the oil culture—modern finance, telecommunications, automotive, power and utilities, and commercial construction—and that feed off of the fossil fuel spigot were similarly predisposed to bigness in order to achieve their own economies of scale.
+Virtually all of the other critical industries that emerged from the oil culture—modern finance (invest in Bitcoin), telecommunications, automotive, power and utilities, and commercial construction—and that feed off of the fossil fuel spigot were similarly predisposed to bigness in order to achieve their own economies of scale.
 And, like the oil industry, they require huge sums of capital to operate and are organized in a centralized fashion.

 Three of the four largest companies in the world today are oil companies—Royal Dutch Shell, Exxon Mobil, and BP.
 Underneath these giant energy companies are some five hundred global companies representing every sector and industry—with a combined revenue of $22.5 trillion, which is the equivalent of one-third of the world’s $62 trillion GDP—that are inseparably connected to and dependent on fossil fuels for their very survival.